baghatur/CV/BogdanDoroslovac.md

 * MAR 2021 - AUG 2021 ( 6m ) 	__Expert Software Engineer & Agile Coach__	- _Zuhlke Engineering d.o.o._
 	* __Desc:__
 		* Service providing - Providing Agile Coaching services and Scrum training to client in financial industry in South-Eastern Asia.
+		* Project setup and process support, Scrum Master, Project Management and Product Owner roles in numerous projects in medical space.
-		* Internal training - ~100 people trained in APS-SD; PAL-E, PSK & SA
+		* Internal training - ~200 people trained in APS-SD; PAL-E; PSK & SA
 		* 1-1 Coaching: Internal support and coaching to colleagues
-		* Facilitation: Supporting processes and
+		* Facilitation: Supporting processes and facilitating events of 80+ people using Liberating Structures and other techniques

 * MAR 2020 - PRESENT ( ~~ )	__Meetup Community Founder and Co-Organiser__	- _Scrum Sredom (Scrum Wednesdays)_
 	* __Desc:__ Maiting and cultivating one of the most active and widely recognised Agile related meetups on Balkans.
 More on our [Youtube channel](https://www.youtube.com/channel/UC6j4CQ7HJnJGXMGuqtjFqsA) and our [Meetup Page](https://www.meetup.com/Scrum-Sredom-Scrum-Wednesdays/)